Artymediys/TheOlds/README.md

-# Non Blockchain or old projects
+# Press F to these projects
 A saved part of my first GitHub account with old projects